Fairy Godmother Program

 About the Program

-Our other major educational outreach initiative is the Fairy Godmother Program, which brings 1,200+ economically disadvantaged children from Over-the-Rhine and other underserved Greater Cincinnati areas to see our holiday musicals at no charge.
-These shows are bright and entertaining stories with positive messages, and benefit children who are most in need of the arts as an emotional healing source in their lives.
+Our other major educational outreach initiative is the Fairy Godmother Program, which brings 1,200+ children from Over-the-Rhine and other Greater Cincinnati areas to see our holiday musicals at no charge.
+These shows are bright and entertaining stories with positive messages, and benefit children who often have little or no access to arts.

 These shows take classic fairy tales and give them a fresh, modern spin with contemporary cultural references to make the shows' message accessible for the next generation of arts patrons.
 In addition, students are provided transportation to and from the theatre, given snacks at intermission, and the chance to meet the cast and ask questions after the show.
 Ensemble Theatre also provides teachers with an in-class assignment that reinforces the play's ethical message.
 For most students who attend, this is their first experience with live theatre.